The Animation Showcase: Background

-The Animation Showcase became available worldwide for members of the film industry via its own streaming platform, which it developed during the COVID-19 pandemic.
+The Animation Showcase became available worldwide for members of the film industry via its own streaming platform, which was created during the COVID-19 pandemic.

 Screening format

 The screening lasts around an hour and ends with a question-and-answer session with invited filmmakers.
 From 2015 until 2018, the screenings were free entrance and/or by invitation.

 Screening selections

 Best of the year

-Traveling mostly in Europe and the US, the "best of the year" showcase highlights animated short films, months before the official announcement of Academy Awards nominations.
+Traveling mostly in Europe and the US, the "Best of the Year" showcase highlights animated short films, months before the official announcement of Academy Awards nominations.

 Best of 2016

 (Premiered in September 2016 Soho House Dean Street.)